iceman-vici/dp-logs-final/README.md

 ## Support

-For issues or questions, please open an issue on [GitHub](https://github.com/iceman-vici/dp-logs-final/issues).
+For issues and questions, please open an issue on GitHub.